tiffnayyyyy/Homework-3/README.md

 > This means that if your original grade would've been an 80%, you would get a 40%, and so on so forth.

 ## Submission Instructions
 Please follow these exact submission instructions.

-Failure to follow these instructions will result in a 15 point deduction.
+**Failure to follow these instructions will result in a 20 point deduction.**

 1. You must submit your R file and a PDF with a link to your Github repository, which must be public.
 1. The PDF should be called `FirstNameLastName_Homework3.pdf`.